babelouest/glewlwyd/docs/OIDC.md

 - On demand: The value will be available if specificly asked in the `claims` parameter
 - Mandatory: The value will always be available on ID Tokens or userinfo results

+In addition, you can add these claims as scope claims.

 If you add additional claims, the options available are the following.

 If you specify a type `number`, the value will be converted from a string to an integer.